MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/cd/deploy-cloudservice-cloudservice.md

 1. In the **New Container** blade, type a name for the container.
    Select **Container** in the **Access type** list, and choose **Create**.

-<h2 id="cd">Define and test your CD release process</h2>
+<h2 id="cd">Define and test your CD release pipeline</h2>

-Continuous deployment (CD) means starting an automated release process whenever a new successful build is available.
-Your CD release process picks up the artifacts published by your CI build and then deploys them to your Azure cloud service.
+Continuous deployment (CD) means starting an automated release pipeline whenever a new successful build is available.
+Your CD release pipeline picks up the artifacts published by your CI build and then deploys them to your Azure Cloud Service.

 1. Do one of the following: